hungcq/knowledge-repo/IT/aws/solution-architect-associate/security.md

   - Geo-match (block countries)
   - Rate-based rules: DDoS protection
 - Regional except for CloudFront
-- Rule group: reusable set of rules that can be added to a web ACL
+- Rule Group: reusable set of rules that can be added to a web ACL
 - Pattern: fixed IP using WAF with ALB: client -> Global Accelerator -> ALB + WAF -> EC2 instances
 ## Shield
 - Def: DDoS protection service